Shubham-Agarwal16/Competitive-Coding-Problems/README.md

 # Competitive-Coding-Problems
-Solutions to basic competitive coding problems.
+Solutions to some competitive coding problems.